mirbyte/DropGain/README.md

 *Loudness matching for the loudest part of the track, not the whole-file average.*

-EDM- and DJ-library oriented section loudness normalization.
-DropGain analyzes each track's loudest section, suggests gain to hit a target LUFS band under a true-peak ceiling, and optionally writes `_DG` copies alongside the sources.
+EDM- and DJ-library oriented section loudness normalization: analyze the loudest section, suggest gain for a target LUFS band under a true-peak ceiling, write `_DG` copies.
+Complements DJ software and commercial prep tools.

-**Clean gain when possible:** linear gain only, no DSP, when the adjustment fits under the ceiling.
-Limiter-assisted mode uses FabFilter Pro-L 2 only when peak control is required.

 ## Status